willy-wagtail/raspberrypi-pihole/README.md

 ### Upgrade Tasmota Firmware if required

 Now on my device is Tasmota v8.1.0.2.
 However the configuration template (see next section) for my device is for Tasmota v9.1+.
 So next we'll need to upgrade the firmware.
+Note that we should be cautious of upgrading firmware on an already working device.

-Note that there is a [defined upgrade path](https://tasmota.github.io/docs/Upgrading/#upgrade-flow) which we must follow, so we'll upgrade in steps from v8.1.0 to v8.5.1 to v9.1.
+There is a [defined upgrade path](https://tasmota.github.io/docs/Upgrading/#upgrade-flow) which we must follow, so we'll upgrade in steps from v8.1.0 to v8.5.1 to v9.1.
 Download the files by clicking on those versions on the [Tasmota Upgrade page](https://tasmota.github.io/docs/Upgrading/#upgrade-flow).

 On the device's Tasmota web page, click on "Firmware Upgrade", upload the downloaded v8.5.1 ``tasmota-lite.bin`` file in the "Upgrade by file upload" section, and "Start upgrade".
 After some time, you should see it say "Upload Successful".
 It will then reboot.